COSMO-ORG/fieldextra-wiki/Planning.md

 ###### Priority low

      + [1d] Check internal coding of gamma angle for rotated lat/lon grids
-     + [1d] Keep track of memory usage for all repositories used in fxtr_storage
      + [1d] Diagnostic from field operator: use extend tag 'procedure [operator]: '
      + [2d] Unified interface to decide when two fields represent the same quantity (used in field_compare, get_ic_field, get_fields, ...)